CS

 The CUPRA Ateca uses a 4-cyl Turbo Petrol producing 140kW and 320Nm of torque, sent through a automatic to a AWD layout.
 It covers the 0-100km/h sprint in 7.2 seconds.

-The Skoda Kodiaq lines up making 110kW and 250Nm, paired to a automatic driving the front wheels.
+The Skoda Kodiaq responds with a Petrol making 110kW and 250Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 9.1 seconds.

 The CUPRA Ateca has the clear power advantage at 140kW vs 110kW.
 In the real-world sprint, the CUPRA Ateca is 1.9s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.